alex-pricope/simulator-challenge/README.md

 * Both of these have default values in the `SimulatorService` (25% and 30)

 **Results**:
+---
 ![image](https://github.com/user-attachments/assets/74fb8ea0-6a1b-411e-8689-17fa1ca71d9c)

 ## Limitations
-* The Simulation service is very far from a real simulation service, but I think this assignment is not about that
+* The Simulation service is far from a real simulation service, but I think this assignment is not about that
   * I tried to research and experiment a bit
   * My knowledge of probabilities is limited
-* Not all code is tested—I did this to save some time
+* Not all code is tested, I did this to save some time
   * I tried to show how I usually write unit tests/integration tests
 * I did not want to force the SimulationService to be async just to use the async-await pattern
   * This could be done with `await Task.Run(() => RunMatchSimulation(teamA, teamB))` inside the service